How To Add A Link Section To WordPress

 (Edit Link screen)

-• Click on Visit Link to check that you have set up its URL correctly (the link will open up in a new window),
+• Click on Visit Link to make sure that you have set up its URL correctly (the link will open up in a new window),

-• Click Delete to delete the link from your link table if you no longer require it …
+• Click Delete to delete the link if you no longer require it …

-To delete individual links, hover over the link that you want to remove from the link table and click Delete
+To delete individual links, hover your mouse cursor over the link title that you want to remove from the link table and click Delete

 Deleting links

-To delete links in bulk, either click on the check boxes next to individual items that you would like to delete, or select all links by clicking on the checkbox next to the ‘Name’ column header …
+To delete multiple links, either tick the check boxes next to individual items that you would like to remove, or select all links by clicking on the check box next to the ‘Name’ column header …

 Delete multiple links

-Select Delete from the ‘Bulk Actions’ menu, and click the Apply button to delete your selected links …
+Select Delete from the ‘Bulk Actions’ menu, and click Apply to delete your selected links …

 Plugin Usage

-Now that you know how to set up link categories and how to add, edit and delete links, it’s time to learn how to display links on your site.
+Now that you know how to configure link categories and how to add, edit and delete links, it’s time to learn how to display links on your site.

 Links Widget

-To access and configure your Link widgets, choose Appearance > Widgets in your WP dashboard navigation menu …
+To access and configure your Link widgets, click on Appearance > Widgets in your WP dashboard menu …

 (WordPress Appearance Menu – Widgets)

-The ‘Widgets’ screen will load in your browser.
+The ‘Widgets’ screen will load in your web browser.

 Links widget